jakon89/Inpost-Paczkomaty/README.md

 * Add a `inpost_[PHONE_NUMBER]_[LOCKER_ID]_deadline` entity to monitor pickup deadlines for each ready-for-pickup parcel in a locker.
 * Add branding images to https://github.com/home-assistant/brands
 * Add this repository to HACS
-* Remove relay backend server and call InPost API directly from the integration.

 Please create a new GitHub Issue for any feature request you might have.